BioGeMT/miRBench_paper/seed_analysis/seed_analysis_README.md

 # miRNA Seed Analysis

 This script analyzes miRNA seed interactions and calculates summary statistics from TSV files.
-It can read input from a specified input folder or from standard input (stdin), and it outputs results to a specified output folder or to standard output (stdout).
+It reads input from a specified input folder and outputs results to a specified output folder.

 ## Requirements